Code-Institute-Submissions/gnisco-First-project_MarResub/README.md

 Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The live site updates automatically each time there is a new push to the repository.
 You can git clone the code to run it locally on your machine.
+I had troubles commiting to github with my assets folder for some reason it didn't copy properly so had to do the whole project manually.
+In my original code there is a folder in assets called images which contained all of the images but I wasn't able to format it that way on github.

 Credits
 Content